canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 #### Create a target disk

 Create the target VM disk for the installation.
 25GB is the minimum recommended storage allocation for Ubuntu Desktop:

 ```
 truncate -s 25G image.img
 ```

 #### Run the installation

-Change `<version-number>` in the following command to match the release ISO you downloaded.
+Change `<version-number>` to match the release ISO that you downloaded before running the following command:

 ```
 kvm -no-reboot -m 4096 \